christianaao/hidden-gems-frontend/README.md

 ## Features of this Project

-- Next.js File-based Routing: Efficient routing system using the file structure.
-- Dynamic Page Layouts: Pages and layouts built with React components.
-- API Integration with Express Backend: All data (users, gems, comments) is fetched from the backend using Axios.
-- Interactive Map: Leaflet is used for displaying gem locations on a map.
-- Firebase Avatar Selection: Firebase is used for storing and selecting user avatars during signup.
-- Tailwind CSS: Used for styling the components.

 This project was created as part of a group project.
 This CRUD (Create, Read, Update, Delete) application provides users with an engaging experience for browsing and interacting with Hidden Gems around Greater Manchester through our site.

+### Website Features

+* Map which allows user to view all events and places (Gems) around Greater Manchester.
+Can also activate your location to view Gems near you.
+* a list of all Hidden Gems to browse through, with details about the event or place such as creater, date of event (where applicable), and vote and comment counts
+* Home page displays Top Gems and Gems Happening Soon which features carrossel swiping functionality
+* inidividual Hidden Gem pages that can be viewed and read
+* functionality to filter Gems by category
+* functionality to sort Gems by date or rating in ascending or descending order
+* a voting section for each individual Gem
+* a comments section for each individual Gem
+* Login and Sign Up forms and validation
+* Menu side panel and navigation bar
+* user page detailing personal info and Gems posted
+* functionality to add and delete comments posted by the user
+* users can also post a new Hidden Gem:
+    - form validation for missing/incorrect detail formats
+    - ability to upload images
+    - map functionality to access location coordinates to determine Gem address

+_and more features to come!_

+### Technology

+- Next.js File-Based Routing: efficient routing system using the file structure
+- Dynamic Page Layouts: pages and layouts built with React components
+- API Integration with Express Backend: all data (users, gems, comments) are fetched from the backend using Axios
+- Map Coordination: GeoCode.maps.co API converted coordinates to addresses and vice-versa
+- Interactive Map: React Leaflet allows Gem locations to be displayed visually on the map
+- Firebase Data Storing and Image Uploading: Firebase allows users to upload and store images, as well as access to select stored files in the database e.g. user avatars during signup
+- Tailwind CSS: for styling components

 ## Tech Stack

 #### Frontend

+- Next.js
+- Axios
+- Firebase
+- React Leaflet
+- GeoCode.maps.co API
-- Next.js (file routing and layout)
+- Tailwind CSS, HeadlessUI and MUI
+- FontAwesome
 - React Hook Form Library
-- Tailwind CSS, HeadlessUI and MUI
-- Axios - API requests
-- React Leaflet - displaying maps
-- Firebase for managing stored data e.g. avatars
-- GeoCode.maps.co API - map geocoding
 - Yup Validation Library
-- Versel - hosting
+- Versel

 #### Backend

 - Express.js
 - PostgreSQL
-- Jest / SuperTest
+- Jest, SuperTest and Husky
 - Supabase
 - Render

 ## Running this Project Locally

-### Installation
+### Installation and Software Requirements

-Ensure you have the following installed:

-Node.js v14.x or later.
+Node.js - v14.x or later.
 Instructions to do this can be found here: https://nodejs.org/en <br>
-npm v6.x or later.
+npm - v6.x or later.
 To install this, run `npm install npm@latest -g` in your terminal

 ### Setup